swaldman/c3p0/README.md

 ### Testing c3p0

+By default the tests expect to find a database at `jdbc:postgresql://localhost:5432/c3p0`.
+As you can see, I usually test against a local postgres database.
+You can change this in the `forkArgs` function of [`build.sc`](build.sc).

 c3p0's testing is, um, embarrassingly informal.
 There is a junit test suite, but it covers a very small fraction of c3p0 functionality.
 To run that, it's just